aperotte/IntroECG/autoECG-main/README.md

 ![alt text](./transferlearning.png)

-  The coding file of Transfer Learning is in the Transfer.ipynb file under the root directory.
+  The coding file of Transfer Learning is in the Transfer_Learning.py file under the root directory.

 [1] Ribeiro, A.H., Ribeiro, M.H., Paixão, G.M.M. et al. Automatic diagnosis of the 12-lead
 ECG using a deep neural network.